 Any sex crime or sexual offense is treated very seriously by the judicial system.
-Whether you have been accused of sexual assault or sexual exploitation of an adult or child, the stakes are extremely high in your case.
+Whether you have been accused of sexual assault or sexual exploitation of an adult or child, the stakes are extremely high in your case which is why you will want a Howell defense attorney and sexual offense lawyer on your side.
 Alleged offenders can face a lengthy prison sentence, registration as a sex offender, restricted presence with people under the age of 18 (including your own children), damaged reputations, broken relationships, the loss of certain licenses and jobs, and geographic restrictions as to residency (where a sex offender may live).

 Note: if you are registered as a sex offender, your name, address, photograph, and the convicted sexual offence will be public for anyone to see.
 This can create social ostracism, difficulties finding a job, and limited housing opportunities.

 Sex Crimes can include: statutory rape, sexual abuse, sexual battery, indecent exposure, child molestation, child pornoghaphy, and internet sex crimes, and human trafficking.